 There is nothing magical about this word.
 It simply represents exerting a force on something, pulling it toward some desired destination.
 That the disciples are initially unable to draw the net of fish into the boat would seem to indicate that the drawing does not always achieve its intended purpose.

 The first verse of this section is often used to affirm that all that the Father draws will come to the Son.
 But that is not what verse 44 really says.
 Instead, Jesus says that unless the Father draws a person, they will not come to the Son.
 The drawing of the Father is essential.
 But not necessarily irresistible.

-Jesus goes on to say that the prophets taught that all would be taught by God.
+Jesus goes on to say that the prophets taught that God would teach all.
 I suspect this might be one of those places where the Calvinist would say that ‘all’ is not really ‘all’, but only ‘some’.
 But the only justification I can see for that is because the more natural reading does not support one’s position.

 Hearing, But Not Hearing

-In Matthew 13:11-17 Jesus explains to his disciple why he speak so much in parables.
-In this passage Jesus says of the crowds “Though seeing, they do not see; though hearing, they do not hear or understand.”
+In Matthew 13:11-17 Jesus explains to his disciple why he speaks so much in parables.
+In this passage, Jesus says of the crowds, “Though seeing, they do not see; though hearing, they do not hear or understand.”
 Why is it that they hear, but don’t hear?
-Jesus goes on to say “for this people’s heart has become calloused; they hardly hear with their ears, and they have closed their eyes.”
+Jesus goes on to say, “for this people’s heart has become calloused; they hardly hear with their ears, and they have closed their eyes.”
 The message was there for them to hear, but they refused to listen to it.